damajor/BALD/README.md

 ### STATUS_FILE

-This is the full path and filename where the script stores its last execution time.
+This is the full path and filename where the script stores the two last execution times.
 The next run will use the last execution time to download only new audiobooks.
 **If you want to force a full sync, delete the file and run again.**

-The status file stores the complete date of the script's last execution (the date is formulated as `+%Y-%m-%dT%H:%M:%S`).
+The status file stores the complete date of the script's last execution (the date is formulated as `+%Y-%m-%d`).

 > **Example config:**
 > `STATUS_FILE=$HOME/Audible/audible_last_sync`